Ekaterine Chavchavadze: Mingrelian rebellion and Russian encroachment

-In 1856, Ekateriné left the Mingrelian principality to General George Dadiani and moved to live in Tsarskoe Selo, the residence of the Russian Imperial Family, where she became one of the "ladies of the court."
+In 1856, Ekateriné left the Mingrelian principality to her brother-in-law, General Grigol Dadiani and moved to live in Tsarskoe Selo, the residence of the Russian Imperial Family, where she became one of the "ladies of the court."
 In 1857, she was forced to return to Georgia because of the peasant uprising organized by a Mingrelian smith, Uta Miqava.
 On May 12, the rebels took control of the province's capital Zugdidi, forcing Ekateriné to request help from Russia.
 Having already effectively annexed Eastern Georgia, Russia eagerly intervened, subdued the uprising, and asked Ekateriné to move to Saint Petersburg on the pretext of facilitating her children's education and upbringing there.
 Her departure and the establishment of a "temporary" Russian military authority in Mingrelia marked the de facto abolition of the principality.

 Final years

 After moving to Russia, Ekateriné kept her private salon in Tsarskoe Selo open to the Georgian and Russian intelligentsia.
 After living there for nearly ten years, she moved to Paris, where her daughter Princess Salomé already lived with her French husband, Prince Achille Murat.
-In the final years of her life, Ekateriné moved back to Western Georgia, then officially part of the Russian Empire, and lived there to the end.
+In the final years of her life, Ekateriné moved back to Western part of Georgia, then officially part of the Russian Empire, and lived there to the end.
 She was interred in the medieval Eastern Orthodox monastery of Martvili.